A Simple yet Effective Test-Time Adaptation for Zero-Shot Monocular Metric Depth Estimation: Experiments

 \subsection{Dataset and metrics}

-To evaluate the performance in zero-shot metric depth estimation, we focus on standard benchmarks for monocular depth estimation that have not been used to pretrain Depth Anything \cite{yang2024depth}.
-This includes indoor datasets: NYU V2~\cite{nyu}, SUN-RGBD~\cite{song2015sun}, IBIMS-1~\cite{ibims} and DIODE indoor \cite{diode_dataset} and outdoor datasets: KITTI \cite{kitti} , DDAD \cite{guizilini20203d} and DIODE outdoor \cite{diode_dataset}.
-We also use DIML dataset \cite{cho2021diml} that appears in the training set of Depth Anything to show the limitations of rescaling with stereo depth.
-We adopt standard depth estimation metrics (see \cite{eigen2014depth}) to compare our method to other approaches of the literature.
+To evaluate performance in zero-shot monocular metric depth estimation, we focus on standard monocular depth estimation benchmarks that have not been used to pretrain Depth Anything \cite{yang2024depth}.
+This includes indoor datasets: NYUv2~\cite{nyu}, SUN-RGBD~\cite{song2015sun}, IBIMS-1~\cite{ibims} and DIODE indoor \cite{diode_dataset} and outdoor datasets: KITTI \cite{kitti} , DDAD \cite{guizilini20203d} and DIODE outdoor \cite{diode_dataset}.
+We adopt standard depth estimation metrics (see \cite{eigen2014depth, yang2024depth}) to compare our method to other approaches of the literature:

+where $\Omega$ is the set of pixels for which the ground truth is available and $|.|$ applied to a set returns its cardinal and the absolute value of a scalar otherwise.
+For a pixel $p \in \Omega$, $\hat{D}(p)$ is the estimation corresponding the ground truth depth $D^*(p)$.